Chip Long

-Chip Long (born May 1, 1983) is an American football coach.
-He previously was the offensive coordinator for Tulane University, the University of Notre Dame, and the University of Memphis and Georgia Tech.
+Chip Long (born May 1, 1983) is an American college football coach.
+He was most recently the offensive coordinator and tight ends coach for the University of Southern Mississippi.
+He previously served as the offensive coordinator for Tulane University, the University of Notre Dame, the University of Memphis and Georgia Tech.
+He is married to Karissa Long and has two daughters, Lyla and Alyson.

 Coaching career

 Early coaching career

 Long began his coaching career as a graduate assistant at Louisville, where he held the position for two years.
 This was followed by two years as a graduate assistant at Arkansas.
 In 2010 and 2011 Long worked as Illinois' tight ends and fullbacks coach.

 In 2012, Long went to Arizona State to coach the Sun Devils tight ends while also serving as the recruiting coordinator.
 Long followed Mike Norvell from Arizona State to Memphis Tigers to serve as offensive coordinator under Norvell in 2016.

 Notre Dame

 After one season at Memphis, Long left to become offensive coordinator for Notre Dame.
 Long was a finalist for the 2018 Broyles Award, which is given to the nation's top assistant coach, after the Irish finished the regular season undefeated, and had secured their first appearance in the college football playoffs.